-You do not have to be a U.S. citizen to purchase health insurance, but you do have to be a documented (lawful) permanent resident or green card holder.
-If you do not have legal status in the US, there are still some options available to you (see #2 below).
+Yes!
+You can purchase health insurance if you're not a U.S. citizen, but you do have to be a documented (lawful) permanent resident or green card holder.
+If you do not have legal status in the US there are still some options available to you (see #2 below).

-1. If you are documented, or fall into any of the following categories below, you can get traditional coverage through Stride Health, and take advantage of discounted (subsidized) plans:
+1. If you are documented, or fall into any of the following categories below, you can get traditional coverage through Stride Health, and take advantage of subsidized plans:

 - Lawful Permanent Residents (LPR/Green Card Holders)